-Welcome to The RPS website
+Welcome to The Rare Poultry Society website

 Welcome to the Rare Poultry Society website, where we hope you will find the information you’re searching for.